winitzki/scall/tutorial/programming_dhall.md

     λ(a : Type) → f a (aP a)
 ```

-We will reuse these mapping functions below to make some code shorter.
+We will reuse these mapping functions later in this book.

 ### Dependent pairs